Carlos-Sotop/patterns-of-reality/essays/Anacyclosis.md

 **Coercive Systems to Maintain Control:**
-- **Dowager Empress Cixi** and the late Qing court crushed the Hundred Days’ Reform in 1898, executed key reformers, and then turned to the Boxer movement as a tool of mass mobilization.
-Instead of confronting the dynasty’s structural weaknesses, Cixi relied on repression, purges, and a desperate gamble on popular militancy.
-These moves were not driven by vision but by fear of losing control, and they destroyed what little capacity the state had left to adapt.
+- **Dowager Empress Cixi** crushed the Hundred Days’ Reform in 1898, executed key reformers, and then tried to rally the empire by casting foreign powers as an existential enemy.
+Backing the Boxer uprising was her bid to unify the empire through a shared threat, but it was a delusional mission: the state was too weak, the enemy too strong, and modernization was the only viable path she had already closed.
+Her attempt at mission-renewal became a coercive, reactive mobilization that hastened the Qing dynasty’s collapse.

 - **Sultan Abdul Hamid II** of the Ottoman Empire, who suspended the constitution, employed vast spy networks, and unleashed ethnic violence against Armenians rather than address the empire's fundamental legitimacy crisis.